 The same thing happens with alcohol, as the most common withdrawal symptom is the hangover.
 While you are drinking, you feel really good, but when you stop, all the pain returns.
 Finally, both substances mess with the reward and dopamine system of the brain, elevating it to an unattainable level.

 Once the stimulation is gone, the brain doesn’t know how to feel good.
 So you get depression, anxiety, and the urge to consume more to feel even better.
 As your body learns how to function without the supernormal stimuli provided by the substances, you will go through withdrawal symptoms.

 - Anxiety and Agitation: You will feel antsy, frustrated, and very emotional as your body tries to figure out what it can do now that all the supernormal stimuli are gone.

-If you have some of these symptoms, then that means that your body is healing, although you do often require help to medicate and moderate yourself as your body goes through withdrawal.
-Under proper care, you will be able to make sure that you are going through each of the withdrawal periods safely.
+If you have some of these symptoms, then your body is healing, although you often require help to medicate and moderate yourself as your body goes through withdrawal.
+Under proper care, you can ensure you are going through each withdrawal period safely.

 How to Get Help if Addicted to Hydrocodone and Alcohol

 You need to go to a doctor or support center to help you deal with these addictions, and don’t think you can go at it alone.
 Dealing with one addiction can take everything you have, and dealing with a second addiction can be like climbing an endless mountain.
 So you need to get some level of help before starting your healing journey.

 Make sure to find a reputable doctor or facility, and also reach out to family and friends to discuss the problem and get help for your health.
 You can beat both of these addictions, and you might discover who you are in the process.